 1. Lavender – Helps Us Relax and Gain Quality Sleep.

 This is possibly the best known of all aromas used for relaxation.
-Lavender can help us calm the mind and body, and its effects are almost instant.
-But less well known is that research shows Lavender essential oil is highly successful for the treatment of insomnia.
+Lavender can help us calm the mind and body, and the oils may help you reduce stress.
+Its effects are almost instant.
+But less well known is that research shows Lavender essential oil1Effects of lavender aromatherapy on insomnia and depression in women college students is highly successful for the treatment of insomnia.

-A research study, comprising 48 female college students, found the Lavender fragrance effective for easing sleep problems and also depression in the participants.
+A research study, comprising 48 female college students, found Lavender fragrance effective for easing sleep problems and also helped with depression in the participants.

 If you experience trouble getting a good nights sleep we encourage you to try this soothing scent.